She Loves Biscotti

 • Zucchini.
 Any variety will do.

 • Yellow Summer Squash.
-Such a vibrant color!
+Such vibrant color!

 • Parsley.
 Italian flat-leaf is a must.